 Spiro suggests that it’s a delicate balance between acquiring users and generating revenue: “We’ve been working with a company in the Caribbean.
 The major services are there, but their price point is still a high one.
 So the niche services come in at a reduced cost, but you then need to monetize that service.
 The challenge in this business is generally on the user acquisition side.
 Getting to a point where if you’re coming in at a reduced price point, is that going to be a sustainable model after a year or two?”

-It is also important to account for how users pay for a streaming service.
 Many parts of the world have cash-based economies with low credit card penetration, so payment methods need to reflect local practices and expectations.
-For the streaming app Plern in Thailand, GMM Grammy and Tuned Global implemented in-app payments, rewards, and vouchers to accommodate this.

 Managing the User Journey

-Once a streaming service is operational, has a healthy number of listeners, and is generating revenue, the next big challenge is to sustain the userbase.
+Once a streaming service is operational, has a healthy number of listeners, and is generating revenue, the next big challenge is to sustain the user base.
 This is key for any service provider, but especially for those assessing trends in new and emerging markets.

 As Chief Revenue Officer, Spiro works closely with Tuned Global’s clients to ensure they have the data and tools they need to effectively manage the user journey.